alwaysdata/documentation/advanced/system-resources-alerts-and-limitations/index.en.md

 - *RAM limit*: maximum limit that an account can reach at a given time.
 If it is reached a process (not necessarily the most consuming) is automatically killed by the system.

-It is possible to manage these three limits at *server* or *account* levels.
+It is possible to manage these three limits on *server* or *account* levels.
 The account level values **take the lead** over the server values.

 - *RAM treshold*: treshold at which the script described above is performed.